Airtable/blocks/docs/api.md

 -   `sourceModel` **([Table][78] \| [View][74])**
 -   `recordStore` **RecordStore**
--   `opts` **QueryResultOpts?**
+-   `opts` **RecordQueryResultOpts?**

 ##### fields

-The fields that were used to create this QueryResult.
-Null if fields were not specified, which means the QueryResult will load all fields in the table.
+The fields that were used to create this RecordQueryResult.
+Null if fields were not specified, which means the RecordQueryResult will load all fields in the table.

 Type: ([Array][61]&lt;[Field][73]> | null)